tommyShcherby/onPremSQLab/README.md

 As it currently stands, the *targeted* SELinux policy is enforced.

-If during the course of the experiments any non-standard PostgreSQL configurations get introduced, SELinux booleans will be used to adapt the behaviour of the “targeted” policy.
+If during the course of the experiments any non-standard PostgreSQL configurations get introduced, SELinux booleans will be used to adapt the behaviour of the *targeted* policy.
 Such modifications for example are required whenever files labelled with a PostgreSQL-specific type are relocated in the filesystem.

 Sepgsql allows labelling of tables and functions by SELinux and provides another layer of access control.
 The use of sepgsql is in scope of another project exploring high security configurations.
 Setting it up here would enforce it in all higher-level projects building on this one – which is not the point.
 As with parts of the Networking Configuration it is mentioned here for completeness.